8 Things Nobody Tells You About Being a Financial Advisor

 I’m always a little nervous about mentioning sales and financial advising in the same sentence because people tend to take it the wrong way.
 They think I mean that you need to learn countless closes and persuasive little lines that you can drop in a meeting.
 This isn’t what I mean.

 At the end of the day, sales is about pairing a solution to a problem.
-In order to get good at sales, you need to get good at two things: uncovering a problem and pairing a solution to the problem.
+To get good at sales, you need to get good at two things: uncovering a problem and pairing a solution to the problem.

-To uncover problems, you have to ask the right questions.
+To uncover problems, you must ask the right questions.
 Then you have to know how to solve the problem.
 Do you know what makes this a LOT easier?
 Having a niche.

 ALSO READ: 7 Reasons Why Financial Advisors Need a Niche